 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The Purchasing Managers’ Index (PMI), produced by Bank Hapoalim and the Israeli Purchasing & Logistics Managers Association (IPLMA), increased from 49.8 in July to 53.1 in August, moving above the neutral 50-mark and signaling improving operating conditions for the first time since January.
+The Purchasing Managers’ Index (PMI), produced by Bank Hapoalim and the Israeli Purchasing & Logistics Managers Association (IPLMA), came in at 52.6 in April, up from March's 48.6.

 May 18, 2021

 The economy contracted 6.5% in seasonally-adjusted annualized terms (SAAR) in the first quarter, contrasting the fourth quarter's 6.3% increase.